If you've got questions about dog neutering, then you're not alone.

 Or that annoying and even dangerous behaviors can be significantly reduced, even eliminated, by the surgery?

-Let's take a look at the biggest benefits here:
+Let's take a look at the biggest benefits of dog neutering here:

 Of course, there is always the other side of the coin, and there are a few disadvantages or drawbacks to take into consideration.